sound2gd/go-api/handler/README.md

 Post the request and it will be published

+## CloudEvents Handler

+The CloudEvents handler serves HTTP and forwards the request as a CloudEvents message over a message bus using the go-micro/client.Publish method.

+- Content-Type: Any
+- Body: Any
+- Forward Format: Request is formatted as [CloudEvents](https://github.com/cloudevents/spec) message
+- Path: `/[topic]`
+- Resolver: Path is used to resolve topic

 ## Event Handler

-The event handler serves HTTP and forwards the request as a message over a message bus using the go-micro broker.
+The event handler serves HTTP and forwards the request as a message over a message bus using the go-micro/client.Publish method.

 - Content-Type: Any
 - Body: Any